arjunachari12/UKC-Express-Deploy/ukc-docker/README.md

 - Config - shows the UKC settings.
 - Rescue - use to reset the SO password.
 - Help - open the UKC User Guide.

+There is also a partition called **test** that you can use.

+For more information on how to use the web interface, see [UKC User Guide](https://www.unboundtech.com/docs/UKC/UKC_User_Guide/HTML/Content/Products/UKC-EKM/UKC_User_Guide/UI/A1.html).

+<a name="ukcclient"></a>
+## 1.2.2.
+Create and activate a client

+[Contact Unbound](mailto:support@unboundtech.com) to get a link to download the UKC client.

+Information about installing the UKC client can be found [here](https://www.unboundtech.com/docs/UKC/UKC_User_Guide/HTML/Content/Products/UKC-EKM/UKC_User_Guide/Installation/ClientInstallation.html#h2_1).

+<a name="integration"></a>
+## 1.2.3.
+Integrate UKC with your system

+UKC can be integrated with 3rd-party tools, such as databases and web servers.
+See [here](https://www.unboundtech.com/docs/UKC/UKC_Integration_Guide/HTML/Content/Products/Unbound_Cover_Page.htm) for more information.

 ## 1.3.
 Restarting/Updating Docker